semantic-release/semantic-release/CONTRIBUTING.md

 ### Tests

-Running the integration require to install [Docker](https://docs.docker.com/engine/installation) on your machine.
+Running the integration test require to install [Docker](https://docs.docker.com/engine/installation) on your machine.

 All the [semantic-release](https://github.com/semantic-release) repository use [AVA](https://github.com/avajs/ava) for writing and running tests.